StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 The service identifier is used for merging components.
 The provided value will be added to the identifier list on the component in StackState.

-Components with the same service identifiers will merge into one component.
-This allows multiple components to be merged to create relations.
-COmponents can also bo merged with existing StackState components.
+Components with the same service identifiers will merge into one component and any new relations will be created.
+Components can also bo merged with existing StackState components.

 ➡️ [Learn more about merging components](/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md)